-All students will be enrolled in our online course entitled Global Community-Based Learning (4 U.S. credits), developed in collaboration with our school of record, Plymouth State University.
+All students will be enrolled in our online course entitled Global Community-Based Learning (4 U.S. credits), developed in collaboration with our school of record, Jacksonville University.
 Credit is awarded based on successful completion of service hours, the online modules, and a variety of assignments listed below.

 Credits: 4 credits (Minimum of 140 service hours)

 - Pre-program reflection paper

 - Three guided reflection papers